This post provides in-depth information on the forensic technician job description, to help you understand the work they do.

 They may take part in special projects, act as a liaison between various agencies, and serve as a consultant for other organizations.

-They are responsible for maintaining records of their activities and may communicate with clients about their cases.
+In addition, forensic technicians are responsible for maintaining records of their activities and may communicate with clients about their cases.

 Forensic Technician Job Description Sample/Example/Template